nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

    #.
 Leave the rest of the publish parameters at their default values.
    #.
 Tap :guilabel:`APPLY` to confirm the configuration.

-You are now be able to control the first LED on the Mesh Light device by pressing Button 1 on the Mesh Light Switch development kit.
+You are now be able to control the first LED on the mesh light device by pressing Button 1 on the mesh light switch development kit.

-Repeat steps 3-5 for each of the elements on the node to control each of the remaining three LEDs on the Mesh Light device.
+Repeat steps 3-5 for each of the elements on the node to control each of the remaining three LEDs on the mesh light device.

 Dependencies
 ************